CocktailJS/cocktail/README.md

 # Cocktail JS

-Cocktail is a small but yet powerfull library with very simple principles:
+Cocktail is a small but yet powerful library with very simple principles:

 - Reuse code
 - Keep it simple